ohmpi/ohmpi/doc/source/source_rst/troubleshooting.rst

 This will produce a figure that will show the evolution of the voltage, current and resistance during the measure.
 It is helpful for diagnosing issues.

-Examples of diagnostic (on a test resistor circuit).
+Examples of diagnostics (on a test resistor circuit).

 .. figure:: ../img/troubleshooting/fw-no-injection.png
   :width: 80%